About the

 ADDITIONAL FEATURES:

-In our fountain the central sword is built as an outline, with connecting shapes in the form of 2 small Kirpans of "Miri and Piri", representing the two swords of our original Khanda.
-A "Khanda symbol" is at the top left side.
-In the center area is a small weapon of warriors, and there is a "Chakker" towards the bottom right.
+In our fountain the central double edged sword is built as an outline, with connecting shapes to provide structural strength.
+There are two kirpans (swords) that represent "Miri and Piri", to remind us that worldly action should be informed by spiritual wisdom.
+A Khanda symbol is at the top left side.
+In the center area is a weapon of warriors called a Katar, and there is a Chakker towards the bottom right.
 All these elements help to stabilize the two sides of the central sword, while alluding to the traditional Khanda symbol.

-The edge of the infinity pool (circular 1 feet wide, with yellow/golden glitter tiles) will form the "Chakkar" part of our original Khanda symbol.
+The edge of the infinity pool (circular 1 feet wide, with yellow/golden glitter tiles) will form the Chakkar part of our original Khanda symbol.

 GALLERY